 One of the virtues of using a real farm-grown Christmas tree is the benefits to the environment.
 In western North Carolina, Fraser fir Christmas tree growers maintain living groundcovers around their trees.
-This has many benefits to tree production such as reducing erosion and lowering soil temperatures which allows for better root growth and nutrient up-take.
+Growers do this for the many benefits to tree production such as lowering soil temperatures which allows for better root growth and nutrient up-take.
 But the environmental benefits are just as important.

-For every Fraser fir Christmas tree that is cut, there is 25 square feet of green space for wildlife for all the years that tree is being grown.
-But some of the most important wildlife are the smallest — the insects and particularly pollinators and insect predators.
-Though important through the growing season, they are not active in the late fall when trees are being cut and are not found on the cut Christmas trees that are marketed.
+For every Fraser fir Christmas tree that is cut, there are 25 square feet of green space for wildlife.
+Some of the most important wildlife are the smallest — the insects and particularly pollinators and insect predators — that are attracted to flowering ground covers.
+Though important through the growing season, these insects are not active in the late fall when trees are being cut and are not found on the cut Christmas trees that are marketed.

-The groundcovers that Fraser fir growers maintain around their trees bring in many butterflies, bumblebees and honeybees.
-But pollinators aren't the only insects of importance.
+In 2012-2013, a study was conducted to determine the impact of ground covers on biodiversity, pollinators, and the natural enemies of Christmas tree pests.
+Pollinators aren't important in the production of Christmas trees.
+Fraser fir are wind pollinated and Christmas trees are harvested at a young age before the tree reproduces.
+The groundcovers whichh are maintained around trees as well as fields borders which grow up in weeds are very attractive to butterflies, bumble bees and honey bees.
+Pollinators aren't the only insects of importance.
 Insect predators (insects that eat other insects) and parasitoids (insects that complete part of their life cycle inside of their insect host) are important in controlling many Fraser fir pests.
 Providing a suitable habitat for these in the field helps growers to continue to reduce pesticide use.

 Fields of Flowers